Little Company of Mary Hospital (Evergreen Park)

-OSF Little Company of Mary Medical Center is a hospital in Evergreen Park, Illinois, USA.
+OSF Little Company of Mary Medical Center is a hospital in Evergreen Park, Illinois.

+History

 The hospital was founded on January 19, 1930, by the Sisters of the Little Company of Mary and serves much of the southwest side of Chicago.

+In the early 20th century, the hospital—which was then segregated—refused to allow Dr. Arthur Falls Sr. to perform surgery on Dorothy Day, which both she and Falls protested.
+The hospital eventually relented, though on paper listed Falls as an assisting surgeon to a White physician.

+The first-ever kidney transplant was performed in Little Company of Mary Hospital in 1950 on a 44-year-old woman who had polycystic kidney disease.

 On October 17, 2019, OSF HealthCare signed a merger agreement with Little Company of Mary Hospital.
 The merger took place on February 1, 2020.

-The first kidney transplant was performed in Little Company of Mary Hospital in 1950 on a 44-year-old woman who had polycystic kidney disease.